sam-sweeney/Lab-5-/README.md

-# Lab-5-
+# The Guessing Game
-Lab-5 is a Python program that is going to take a name from an input.
+The Guessing Game is a Python program that is going to take a name from an input.
 It will then ask the user to input a number between 1 and 10.
 The program will alert the user if they guessed the number correctly.
 If you guess incorrectly, you will be told to try again.

 ## Usage
 The program will ask you your name and then to input a random number.
-'''python

 name_input = input("Hi!
 Enter your name.")
 user_input = int(input("Please enter a number between 1 and 10."))
-'''

 The program will alert you if you guessed the number correctly.

 ## Installation